simplespace-cat/libavifinfo-mirror/README.md

 # AVIF-info

-**libavifinfo** is a standalone library that can be used to extract the width, height, bit depth and number of channels from an AVIF payload.
+**libavifinfo** is a standalone library that can be used to extract the width, height, bit depth, number of channels and other metadata from an AVIF payload.

 See `avifinfo.h` for details on the API and `avifinfo.c` for the implementation.
 See `avifinfo_test.cc` for usage examples.